 We are required by law to maintain the privacy of your health information (“Protected Health Information” or “PHI”) and to provide you with this Notice of our legal duties and privacy practices with respect to your PHI.
 We are also obligated to notify you following a breach of unsecured PHI.
 When we use or disclose your PHI, we are required to abide by the terms of this Notice (or other notice in effect at the time of the use or disclosure).

 III.
 PERMISSIBLE USES AND DISCLOSURES WITHOUT YOUR WRITTEN AUTHORIZATION

-In certain situations, which we describe in Section IV, we must obtain your written authorization in order to use and/or disclose your PHI.
-However, we do not need any type of authorization from you for the following uses and/or disclosures:
+In certain situations, which we describe in Section IV, we must obtain your written authorization to use or disclose your PHI.
+However, we do not need any type of authorization from you for the following uses or disclosures:

 - Treatment.
 We may use and disclose your PHI to provide treatment, for example, to diagnose and treat your injury or illness.
 We may also disclose PHI to other health care providers involved in your treatment.

 - Payment.
 In most cases, we may use and disclose your PHI to obtain payment for services that we provide to you, for example, disclosures to claim and obtain payment from your health insurer, HMO, or other company that arranges or pays the cost of some or all of your health care (“Your Payor”) to verify that Your Payor will pay for health care.

 - Health care operations.
 We may use and disclose your PHI for our health care operations, which include internal administration and planning and various activities that improve the quality and cost effectiveness of the care that we deliver to you.
 For example, we may use PHI to evaluate the quality and competence of our physicians, nurses and other health care workers.
 We may disclose PHI internally to resolve any complaints you may have and help ensure that you have a comfortable visit with us.